-If you have any leftover syrup (not very likely, LOL!) you can place it in an airtight container and freeze it to preserve it.
+If you have any leftover syrup (not very likely, LOL!), you can place it in an airtight container and freeze it to preserve it.

 How do you make buttermilk from regular milk?

-For every 1 cup of milk that you will be using add 1 tablespoon of lemon juice or vinegar.
-Mix together and you now have buttermilk.
+For every 1 cup of milk that you will be using, add 1 tablespoon of lemon juice or vinegar.
+Mix together, and you now have buttermilk.
 The acid curdles the milk, therefore creating a substitute for buttermilk.

 How do you thicken maple syrup?

 Cornstarch is the best way to thicken your syrup.
 Mix equal parts cornstarch with equal parts of water.
-Add it slowly to the syrup and mix together.
+Add it slowly to the syrup and mix it together.
 This should help thicken the syrup.

 How to Make Buttermilk Recipe:

 - First, melt the butter on the stovetop.

 - Next, stir in the sugar and buttermilk.

 - Then once it is combined, add in the baking soda and vanilla.